bafulton/recipes/src/desserts-&-sweets/apple-crumble.md

 - 1+ cup chopped pecans (optional) (toasted, optionally)

 ## Instructions
-1. oven -> 350°
+1. Combine the filling ingredients (ensure apples are evenly coated) and pour the mixture into the 9x13 pan.
-2. make filling (ensure apples are evenly coated), pour into 9x13 pan
+2. Combine the topping ingredients, adding the butter last.
-3. make topping (add butter last and stir until crumbly), place on top of filling
+3. Stir the topping until crumbly and spread it over the filling.
-4. bake 45-60 minutes, until topping looks golden brown
+4. Bake at 350° for 45-60 minutes, until topping looks golden brown.